20220920/Research./README.md

     <li>-Streamlit</li>
 </ul>

-<p>I am looking at all frameworks I discovered that streamlit was super easy to deploy content on a server.
+<p>Above the three frameworks I discovered, streamlit was super easy to deploy on a server.
-And only use python code.
+ And it only use python language code.
-like that
-I dployed on this space for free using github.</p>
+I dployed my web site below space for free using github.</p>

 <a href="https://20220920-research--main-app-j8pl0v.streamlitapp.com/">this is a link 'https://20220920-research--main-app-j8pl0v.streamlitapp.com'</a>